 Top 30 things to do in Ho Chi Minh City: The ultimate guide to Saigon

-Nevertheless, traffic congestion in peak hours might raise some difficulties so cars is not a must-try vehicles.
-For ride-sharing apps’ users, you should book the rides of motorbike to move easily.
-It’s also safer than self-driving vehicles when you still don’t get used of Vietnamese traffic.
+Nevertheless, traffic congestion in peak hours might raise some difficulties so cars are not a advised.
+For ride-sharing apps’ users, you should book motorbike to move quicker and easier.
+It’s also safer than driving yourself, especially since the traffic of the city can be overwhelming.

 Notre-Dame Cathedral Saigon, also known as Duc Ba Cathedral, is the one of the famous architectural landmarks and features of Vietnam tourism.
 Its architecture was based on Notre-Dame de Paris.
-With the height of 57.6 meters, its bell towers is the highest one in Vietnam.
-Only on Christmas Eve will all the bells ring together, you can even hear the bells from 10km away.
+With a height of 57.6 meters, its bell towers is are highest ones in Vietnam.
+Only on Christmas Eve will all the bells ring together, a sound you can hear from 10km away.

 The French built Ho Chi Minh Central Post Office from 1886 to 1891 under the design of the architect Villedieu with an assistant named Foulhoux.
 They combined European style with Asian decor for the building.
-In particular, the building has large circular arches at the entrance, along the ceiling.
-There are some tables of French well-known man such as Laplace, Voltaire, Arage, Gay-Lvssac… at the front of the post office
+In particular, the building has large circular arches at the entrance and along the ceiling.
+There are some tables depicting French well-known historical figures such as Laplace, Voltaire, Arage, Gay-Lvssac… at the front of the post office.

-Ho Con Tortoise is a folk name for an artificial fountain located between the intersection of three streets: Vo Van Tan, Pham Ngoc Thach and Tran Cao Van.
-Its official name is International Square, one of the most active eating places from morning to night, with many coffee shops and restaurants around.
+Ho Con Tortoise is a folk name for an artificial fountain located at the intersection of three streets: Vo Van Tan, Pham Ngoc Thach and Tran Cao Van.
+Its official name is International Square, and it’s become one of the most active eating places from morning to night, with many coffee shops and restaurants around.

-People often consider it as the unofficial symbol of Saigon.
+People often consider Ben Thanh market as the unofficial symbol of Saigon.
 You can find almost anything here including souvenirs, trinkets, clothes, hats, coffee, coffee filters, tea, shoes, purses, snacks, fresh fruit, art, dodgy electronics, toys, jewelry, nodding cats figures and then some.
 So if you want to buy something, it’s very important that you know how to haggle.

 Bui Vien Street usually has a mix of both locals and tourists grabbing a drink on the side.
 Travelers can take advantage of many services from hotel, from transportation to massage, tattoo, cafe, dining and street food.

-War Remnants Museum featured American atrocities, highlighting the horrors of war.
-Graphics and confronting as it can be, the museum provides visitors with the truest picture of the pain war victims have to suffer until today.
+War Remnants Museum features American atrocities, highlighting the horrors of war.
+As graphic and confronting as it can be, the museum provides visitors with the truest picture of the pain war victims suffer, even to this day.

 It is located on an area of 12 hectares in the center of Ho Chi Minh city.
 Along with its historical meaning, Independence Place remains the harmonious combination between modern Western and classical Eastern architecture.